-When people think about beers, the country that comes to their heads is Germany.
-Normally, they picture these scenes from Oktoberfest where women carry these huge glasses of beer.
+When people think about beers, the country that comes to their heads in Germany, normally, they picture these scenes from Oktoberfest, where women carry these huge glasses of beer.
 But that is Bavaria and Berlin is a different place.

 One day, they decided to go nuts and build their own brewery.
 And this is the place we visited in Marzahn.
 It wasn’t simple to find where they produce one of the best beers Berlin has to offer.
-The beer factory is located where the Old Marzahn Market used to be, this was the place where animals were traded a long time ago.
+The beer factory is located where the Old Marzahn Market used to be, and this was the place where animals were traded a long time ago.
 Later, after the end of the Second World War, the area was used by the Red Army to store military equipment.
-During the GDR Era, the terrain was used to practice military parades and this place has nothing to do with war or anything remotely similar.
+During the GDR era, the terrain was used to practice military parades, and this place has nothing to do with war or anything remotely similar.

 If you need to try one beer from the Bierfabrik, the Swanson is the one you need to try.
 This smoked bock beer is not heavy on the taste like other bock beers and made us even bigger fans from this small brewery in Berlin.
-Also, the label is a beautiful proof that Ron Swanson is a god among men.
+Also, the label is beautiful proof that Ron Swanson is a god among men.

-You can visit the Bierfabrik every monday to friday, from 13:00 to 16:00.
+You can visit the Bierfabrik every Monday to Friday, from 13:00 to 16:00.
 Everyone gets a small tour that includes a quick look at the brewery, how they make beer and their production rooms.
-You can also buy most of their bottles there and this is a must do in Berlin for those who love beers.
-We did it and we were writing it here to let you know how cool it was.
+You can also buy most of their bottles there, and this is a must-do in Berlin for those who love beers.
+We did it, and we were writing it here to let you know how cool it was.

-But, if you don’t wan to go all the way to Marzahn, you can find the beers from the Bierfabrik all around Berlin.
+But, if you don’t want to go all the way to Marzahn, you can find the beers from the Bierfabrik all around Berlin.
 In Friedrichshain, you can find the beers from the Bierfabrik at Bierlieb, Burgeramt, Sheriff Teddy, Getränkefeinkost and Szimpla Kaffeehaus Budapest.
 In Kreuzberg, you can find their beers at Hopfenreich and John Muir Bar.
 In Neukölln, these bars have their beers: IPA Bar and the Mapu Bar.

 You can also taste their beers at Das Stue in Charlottenburg, Pappa e Ciccia, Le croco Bleu and Berliner Feinkostfraktion in Prenzlauer Berg, Hopfen und Malz in Wedding.
 But we strongly advice all the beer lovers out there to go to the factory and see how this small berliner brewery makes their own beers.